Wasted on LoL

 Rough medians from public data on the 2026 ladder.
 Iron and Bronze accounts sit at 200-800 hours.
 Silver and Gold land in 600-2,000.
 Platinum and Emerald cluster around 1,500-3,500.
 Diamond accounts run 2,000-5,000.
 Master and above usually clear 3,000.
 Challenger often passes 10,000.

-After the Patch 26.1 MMR recalibration, Gold IV became the median rank on the 2026 ladder for the first time in the game's history.
-Half of all ranked players sit at or below it, and many of those accounts have 1,500+ hours logged.
+On the 2026 ladder the median sits at the Gold II to Gold III boundary, so half of all ranked players are at or below Gold III, and many of those accounts have 1,500+ hours logged.
 If your hours run far above the median for your rank, the bottleneck isn't time, it is how that time was used.
 The MMR checker shows where hidden rating lands, which moves climb faster than raw hours.

 Hours Played vs. Your Actual Skill